Rishabhjain1922/E-Comm-Application-using-FastAPI/README.md

 ## 🧰 Developer Tools

-- Auto-formatting: `black`
-- Linting: `flake8`
-- Migrations: `alembic`
+- Database Management- TablePlus
+- Coding- Intellij Idea
+- Testing- Postman and Swigger UI

 ## 📤 Deployment Guidelines

 - Use `.env` for environment configuration
-- Use `Uvicorn` or `Gunicorn` in production
+- Use `Uvicorn`  in production
-- Replace SQLite with PostgreSQL for production use
+- Replace SQLite  for production use
 - Set up HTTPS, proper logging, and error handling

-## 📚 Deliverables

-- ✅ Fully functional FastAPI backend
-- ✅ Postman collection for testing
-- ✅ Swagger API documentation
-- ✅ Seed data scripts
-- ✅ Complete README with setup guide

-## 🤝 Contributing

-- Fork the repository
-- Create a new branch: `feature/your-feature-name`
-- Commit your changes
-- Push to your branch
-- Open a Pull Request